 Now let's see which are the drinks that, more than any other, are typical of our territory.

 - Another typical glass of the Veneto mountains is called "Vov".
 It is a rather light liquor, a very caloric and sweet egg cream, similar to "zabaglione", which is perfect to face the cold temperatures of the mountains.
-It normally comes in a coffe cup or a tiny glass.
+It normally comes in a coffee cup or a tiny glass.
 Sometimes it's served warm, with a "hat" of whipped cream.
 In this case it's called "Bombardino".
 A curiosity for you: the "Vov" originated in Padua, Italy, from a pastry chef who didn't know what to do with the egg yolks.
 He used to make meringues, so he used only the white of the eggs and invented this drink.
 In fact, the name comes from "vovi", which literally means eggs in the dialect of that part of Italy.

-- Typical mountain dishes are often based on meats and strong flavors, for this reason we suggest you to go for red wines, strictly local.
+- Typical mountain dishes are often based on meats and strong flavors, for this reason we suggest you go for red wines, strictly local.
 If you'll eat some Austrian origin food, that can be found in the breweries, the perfect drink is a good mug of beer.
 We want to go out on a very personal stand here, but we believe that red wines from Veneto are among the best in the world.
 If you are not afraid of challenging wines, Ripasso and Amarone are wines you should definitely investigate.

 - In night clubs, as in all tourist resorts, international cocktails monopolize the market.
 Today the most requested glass in Cortina is the Gin Tonic.
 Ask the bartender how you like it, and he'll certainly be able to find the right combination of tonic and botanicals.